prafols/rMSI2/guides/installation.md

 ### Installation

-*rMSI2* provides a quite complex data model together with a graphical user interface (GUI), consequently rMSI2 depends on some other R packages that must be also installed.
-RGtk2 is one of these packages and is known to be problematic to install on Windows systems since it is not maintained anymore.
-Thus, we provide an installation guides for each operating system (MAC OSX is not available yet).
+*rMSI2* provides a quite complex data model together with an optional graphical user interface (GUI), consequently rMSI2 depends on some other R packages that must be also installed.
+To use the GUI, RGtk2 is required and is known to be problematic to install on Windows systems since it is not maintained anymore.
+Thus, we provide an installation guides for each operating system (**MAC OSX is not available**).

-We are very aware of the issues related to the GUI installation for rMSI2 and the downsides of it and therefore, we are working to develop a new GUI model to overcome this issue.
-But, in the meanwhile, we provide this guide to facilitate a successful installation of rMSI2.
+We are very aware of the issues related to the optinal GUI installation for rMSI2 and the downsides of it and therefore, we are working to develop a new GUI model to overcome this issue.
+But, in the meanwhile, we provide this guide to facilitate a successful installation of rMSI2 with the GUI operative.

-Before installing rMSI2 ensure you have the RGtk2 related dependencies installed properly by following the guide below corresponding to your operating system.
+Follow the instructions below corresponding to your operating system to install the dependencies needed for the GUI .

 * ##### Instructions for Windows users